Posted on: September 13, 2016

 Mark: And the next day I was back again, haha!
-And, let’s see, the second time when I visited we started to talk after I paid the 50 Euros.
-I came in at around twelve o’clock and I think we then talked till five o’clock in the morning!
-So that was money well spent! haha…
+And, let’s see, the second time when I visited we started to talk after I paid the 50 euros.
+I came in at around 12 PM and I think we then talked till 5 AM!
+So that was money well spent!
+Haha…

-Mark: Actually it went very quickly, within one or two weeks we were actually living together.
+Mark: Actually it went very quickly, within a few weeks we were actually living together.

 Felicia: Yeah, we were at my place a couple of times and he came back.

 How long were you living in the Netherlands at that point?

 So in 2010 you came to the Netherlands?

 So why did you decide to leave Romania?